-The views expressed by the host on this program documented to be almost always right.
+The views expressed by the host on this program documented to be almost always right 99.7% of the time.

-The views expressed by the host on this program, the result of a daily relentless, unstoppable, pursuit of the truth.
+The views expressed by the host on this program, the result of a daily, relentless, unstoppable pursuit of the truth.

-The telephone number if you want to be on the program, 800 282-2882, and the email address, L Rushbow at L EIBNet.com.
+Happy to have you here, the telephone number, if you want to be on the program 800-282-2882 and the email address, El Rushbo at LEIBNet.com.

-So the commissioner of the National Football League, Roger Goodell, on Fox News, well, they reported it four days ago, said that uh the NFL might be open to medical marijuana use for NFL players.
+So the commissioner of the National Football League, Roger Goodell, on Fox News, well, they reported it four days ago, said that the NFL might be open to medical marijuana use for NFL players.

 Right now, if you test positive for it, you've got a problem.

-Um Goodell was in New York uh one of the pre-Super Bowl uh media, I guess a press conference of sorts, and he was asked about the possibility of allowing players to smoke marijuana for medicinal reasons in states where it's legal, he didn't rule it out.
+And he was asked about the possibility of allowing players to smoke marijuana for medicinal reasons in states where it's legal.

-He said, I don't know what's going to develop as far as the next opportunity for medicine to evolve and to help either deal with pain or or deal with injuries, but we will continue to support the evolution of medicine.
+He said, I don't know what's going to develop as far as the next opportunity for medicine to evolve and to help either deal with pain or deal with injuries, but we will continue to support the evolution of medicine.

-I mean, if it becomes legal, see up to now, everybody has believed that there are some deleterious mental effects.
+I mean, if it becomes legal, see, up to now, everybody has believed that there are some deleterious mental effects.

 And obviously, it has some effects on a human brain.